Creating a Legacy

 Main Library

 The Main Library serves as a center for learning, enrichment, entertainment, research, and civic engagement.
-It houses an extensive collection and has five private study rooms and five public meeting spaces.
-The Foundation raised funds to upgrade the equipment in the Costin Room of the Main Library.
-With the addition of funds from a grant and the City, the Costin Room now offers state-of-the-art audio-visual and broadcasting.
+It houses an extensive collection, along with five private study rooms and five public meeting spaces.

 McAuliffe Library